When we are working on a project in a Local Environment, we may commit such mistakes

 }

-The code became more clean now 🧼
+The code has become cleaner now 🧼